-Investing in more stable property abroad protects you from potential economical or political problems in your home country.
+Investing in more stable property abroad could protect you from potential economical or political problems in your home country.
 It's nice to have options should you ever feel you'd like to start a new life somewhere else a little less complicated.

 Ask yourself: Does this country or region offer adequate healthcare?

 Speaking of starting a new life, after you've been a resident for a certain amount of time, some countries make it possible for you to apply for citizenship and a passport through residency.
 This varies, but you'll probably have to invest 3 to 5 years in a country before this happens.
 And becoming a citizenship might mean more than just opening a bank account and buying a house.
 You may need to learn the local language or complete mandatory military service!